APPFL/APPFL/docs/tutorials/gpuclusterrun.rst

 	Submitted batch job {job_id}

-The output file is generated when the script run.
+The output file `slurm-{job_id}.out` is generated when the script starts to run, and you can check the output in real-time by running the following command.

 .. code-block:: console

-	cat slurm-{job_number}.out
+	tail -f -n 10 slurm-{job_id}.out